Advanced Photoshop for Photographers

 About the instructor

 Jun Miranda started his career in photography as a serious amateur photographer-member of the prestigious Camera Club of the Philippines in 1985.
 To deepen his understanding and develop his craft, he took up Basic Black & White Photography and Studio Photography in 1995 at the Maine Photographic Workshop (now, Maine Media Workshops College) in Maine, USA.
-In 2017 he got his accreditation as a Test NCII Photographer.
+Jun is also a TESDA Photography NC II holder.

 Jun Miranda is a pioneer in digital imaging.
 He has been using Adobe Photoshop since version 2 when he established PixelMagic, Inc., an imaging studio and service bureau in 1994.
 PixelMagic was one of first imaging studios in the country and continues to service selected clients to this date.